DmitryKhryukin/SharpExtensions/README.md

 Just a couple of useful C# extensions.

-Types: enum, string... wil be more in the near future.
+Types: enum, string... will be more in the near future.